 2020 Hyundai Ioniq EV: Release Date, Range Boost & Changes

-Latest news and rumors about the upcoming 2020 Hyundai Ionq EV (launch date, changes & upgrades)!
+Latest news and rumors about the upcoming 2020 Hyundai Ionq EV release date (changes & upgrades)!

 In the EV world, the Ioniq electric car set itself apart from the crowd when it was first released in the U.S. last year.